MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ServicePrincipal.md

 ## PARAMETERS

 ### -AppId
-The AppId parameter specifies the AppID GUID value for the service principal.
+The AppId parameter specifies the unique AppID GUID value for the service principal.
 For example, ca73fffa-cedb-4b84-860f-d7fb8aa8a6c1.

 ```yaml
 Type: String